Unccepted/Atlant-Help-Web-Sait/README.md

 # Atlant-Help-Web-Sait

-This project I had been creating thins 06.06.22 till 30.08.22.It was my first , true first, attemt to create website for charity foundation and prove my skills.
+This project I had been creating thins 06.06.22 till 30.08.22.
+It was my first, truly first, attempt to create a website for a charity foundation and prove my skills.
-Whene I start program , I`ve already have expirency in this topic.
-Previosly I created something similar to this, but I ended up on showing date from database in localhost.
+When I start to program, I already had experience in this topic.
+Previously I created something similar to this, but I ended up showing the data from the database in localhost.
-This time I push myself event further and publish my website in Internet using www.smarterasp.net.
+This time I push myself even further and publish my website on the Internet using www.smarterasp.net.
-Right now I want to recreate this website useing React.js and also recreate design.
+Right now I want to recreate this website using React.js and also recreate the design.